lucapalamenti/GeographyApp/README.md

 - Delete ALL custom maps button
 - All gamemodes have an "end game" button
 - "review map" button after finishing a game
+- When creating a map, a rectangle outline of what will be included in the viewport can be toggled using the "Show Outline" checkbox

 ### Backend/Technical changes
 - changed mapRegion_state to mapRegion_type